 Another option for charting your new career path is to tap the expertise of an employment agency (or staffing agency, recruiter, search firm or staffing firm — they’re often called by various names).
 The staffing professionals who work for a reputable employment agency can:

-- Offer tailored tips and advice on changing careers
+- Offer tailored tips and advice on how to change careers

-- Give you industry-specific information, including insight into market trends and in-demand skills
+- Share industry-specific information, including details on market trends and in-demand skills

 - Bubble up job opportunities that may pique your interest

-- Provide tips for the job interview and guidance on revamping your resume
+- Provide job interview tips and resume guidance

 - Present your qualifications to potential employers

-A staffing agency such as Robert Half can help you refine your career path.
+A staffing agency such as Robert Half can help you when you want to change jobs or careers.

-The rule is just what you might expect: Do your homework.
-Pick an employment agency that specializes in the industry you want to join.
-Talk to members of your network to see if they have experience with the firm.
-Review the staffing firm’s website and reputation within your chosen field.
+The basic rules for finding the right staffing firm for your needs are what you might expect: Do your homework and look for a resource that specializes in the industry you’re targeting.
+Review the firm’s website and learn about its reputation within your chosen field.
 Take a critical look at the agency’s operations and request specifics about its process for placing job candidates.